The second Hand Club

 In 2001, Patek Philippe opened the Patek Philippe Museum, widely regarded as one of the world's foremost horology museums.
 Housing over five centuries of watchmaking history, including an antique collection featuring timepieces dating back to the 16th century, the museum is a true "Temple to Watchmaking."

 About the Nautilus

 The history of the Patek Philippe Nautilus is closely linked to the history of another iconic timepiece, the Audemars Piguet Royal Oak, whose creation in 1972 defined a whole new category of luxury wristwatches in stainless steel.

 Following the growing success of the Royal Oak, Patek Philippe decided that it was time to also develop an exclusive sport watch with finishes of the highest quality.

-For Patek Philippe this new model had a key role for its overall marketing strategy as it had to refresh the brand image while perpetuating tradition.
+For Patek Philippe, this new model had a key role in its overall marketing strategy as it had to refresh the brand image while perpetuating the tradition.
 The target was represented by dynamic business managers of the new generations.

 |Case size||40 mm|